pbs/importtools/docs/datasets.rst

    :undoc-members:
    :show-inheritance:

-There are three :py:class:`DataSet` implementations available, an in-memory simple :py:mod:`dict`-based :py:class:`MemoryDataSet` implementation, a :py:class:`DiffDataSet` implementation that acts as a :py:class:`DataSet` wrapper that remembers all changes, additions and removals and finally an ``args`` based :py:class:`~.importtools.datasets.ArgsDataSet` that groups elements from a list in order to create :py:class:`~.importtools.importables.Importable` instances.
+There are two major implementations available: an in-memory simple :py:mod:`dict`-based :py:class:`MemoryDataSet` implementation and a :py:class:`DiffDataSet` implementation that acts as a :py:class:`DataSet` wrapper that remembers all changes, additions and removals.

 .. autoclass:: MemoryDataSet
    :show-inheritance: